-Making crust for a cheesecake is incredibly easy!
+Making graham crust for cheesecake or pies is incredibly easy!
 I tend to go for the basic graham cracker crust and might add a few extras to mix it up a bit.
-Sometimes I incorporate a teaspoon of vanilla or lemon extract depending on the filling I’ll be using.
+Sometimes add a teaspoon of vanilla or lemon extract depending on the filling I’ll be using.

 - 1 teaspoon sugar

 - Combine ingredients in a medium bowl and mix until all crumbs are moist.

 - Press crumbs into a 9 inch pie palate, 8 x 8 casserole dish or 8 inch springform pan.
 Press some of the crumbs about ½ up the the side of the pan.
 Tap crust with the bottom of glass to compact all the crumbs.

 Pre-baking the crust before filling is not necessary and is an optional step.
 If you want a crispier